Community and charity work

 Charity begins at home

 at home, so they say, and so do we.
-Our home is at
+Our home was at

 the Original Gold Rush Colony at Mogo, and in

-recognition of their generosity to us, we're happy
+recognition of their generosity to us, we were happy

 to support their aims to provide an educational and